cloudquery/cloudquery/plugins/source/heroku/docs/readme.md

 # Heroku Plugin

-The CloudQuery Heroku plugin extracts and loads your Heroku data into PostgreSQL.
+The CloudQuery Heroku plugin extracts and loads your Heroku data into PostgreSQL, normalizes them and stores them in into any of CloudQuery destination plugins.

 ## Install